eclipse-cyclonedds/cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Version Scheme [1.i]

-Cyclone DDS version numbers are organised as MAJOR.MINOR.PATCH where all three components are non-negative decimal numbers.
+Eclipse Cyclone DDS version numbers are organised as MAJOR.MINOR.PATCH where all three components are non-negative decimal numbers.
 Version number policy follows the following rules:

 * MAJOR version is incremented when an incompatible API change is made;